-Under the terms of certain of the Company's debt agreements, the Company must satisfy specific financial covenants.
+Under the terms of certain of the Company's debt agreements, the Company must satisfy certain financial covenants.
 Such agreements also limit, among other things, the Company's ability to incur additional indebtedness, create liens, engage in mergers or acquisitions and make dividend and other payments.
-During the period, the Company was, and continues to be, in compliance with all covenants and other conditions imposed by its debt agreements.
-The operating facility and the \$50 million revolving facility were renewed on September 21, 2016 for three years to September 30, 2019, on the same terms as the previous agreement.
+During the quarter, due to the level of EBITDA, the debt service ratio was not met under the debt agreement.
+The Company does not consider this to be material as the lenders provided a waiver and the Company's cash position is more than four times the amount of its debt.
+The current debt agreement expires on September 30, 2016 and the Company and the lenders are currently in the process of finalizing a three-year extension to the existing agreement.